 Viral pandemics aside, it is clear that the care environment of the future must contain some new but critical adjustments that have been spotlighted over the past couple of years.
-Air quality and spatial density are two examples, but the evolution of institutional understanding for the critical interconnectedness of the organization and its healthcare workers at every level will be a true game changer.
-In your role of senior leadership, you will be remembered for not just fiscal management but for how you protect and leverage your most vulnerable AND VALUABLE asset - their workforce.
+Air quality and spatial density are two examples, but the evolution of institutional understanding for the critical interconnectedness of the organization and its healthcare workers at every level will be a true game-changer.
+In your role of senior leadership, you will be remembered for not just fiscal management but for how you protect and leverage your most vulnerable AND VALUABLE asset - your workforce.
+This is a call to action for all healthcare organizations and the consultants who serve them to feed forward and collaborate in building resiliency into the workforce, workplace and the communities they serve.

-Healthcare leaders will be remembered for not just fiscal management but for how they protect and leverage their most vulnerable and most valuable asset their workforce.
+Healthcare leaders will be remembered for not just fiscal management but for how they protect and leverage their most vulnerable AND MOST VALUABLE asset - their workforce.